Recovery efforts are focused on power restoration in Florida communities as sweltering heat moves in after Hurricane Idalia – KION546

 By Aya Elamroussi, CNN

-As of late Thursday, more than 90,000 homes and businesses across several counties reported power outages, according to PowerOutages.us.
-But officials say turning the lights back on is the top priority Friday after the hurricane damaged thousands of homes, made many roads impassable due to severe flooding and debris as well as downed trees and power lines.
+As of around 6 a.m.
+Friday, nearly 95,000 homes and businesses across several counties reported power outages, according to PowerOutages.us.
+But officials say turning the lights back on is the top priority after the hurricane damaged thousands of homes, and made many roads impassable due to severe flooding and debris as well as downed trees and power lines.

 “The bulk of the outages at this point are in that Big Bend region – a lot of the rural counties that bore the brunt of the storm,” Gov. Ron DeSantis said Thursday during a news conference.
 “And so that is priority number one to start getting those reconnected.”

+Additionally, parts of the Big Bend region could see up to 3 inches of rain Friday into Saturday, which could impede recovery efforts as those areas are already waterlogged from Idalia.

-Shonteria Hills found herself with few options when she tried to cool off at her local library in Monticello – a small city in Florida’s Jefferson County where thousands of power outages were active as of late Thursday – but couldn’t because it was also in the dark.
+Shonteria Hills found herself with few options when she tried to cool off at her local library in Monticello – a small city roughly 30 miles east of Tallahassee – but couldn’t because it was also in the dark.

 “That’s going to be very tough.
 That’s going to be very tough living in an area where it is extremely hot as it is,” Hills told CNN affiliate WCTV.
 “We’re already in the heat.
 No air.
 No food.
 We really don’t know how to survive this.
 We really need answers about when the power is going to be back on.”